10 Eco-Friendly Moving Tips You Need to Reduce Waste

-Moving is often the sign of a fresh start.
+Moving is often the opportunity for a fresh start.
 It can be tempting to just shove everything in boxes so you can hit the road.
-However, doing this means you will spend lots of time organizing your stuff once you arrive and throwing away things that don’t work in your home anymore.
+However, doing this means you'll spend lots of time organizing your stuff once you arrive and throwing away things that don’t work in your home anymore.

 Downsizing before you move, though, has a lot of benefits, as does living more minimally.
 You have the chance to consider what still works for you, and what would be better off in the hands of a friend or neighbor.
-You can recycle or throw away unusable items.
-You can donate gently-used stuff to a local charity.
+You can recycle or throw away unusable items and donate gently-used stuff to a local charity.

 Paring down your stuff also means a lighter, more organized move.
-You will use less gas, less energy, and cut down on your carbon footprint by only moving what’s necessary.
+You'll use less gas, less energy, and reduce your carbon footprint by only moving what’s necessary.

-It might take some extra time and effort, but you will be happy when moving into your new home with only what you really love and need.
+It might take some extra time and effort, but you'll be happy when moving into your new home with only what you really love and need.